 How Soli Reduces CO2 Emissions

-The Regional Greenhouse Gas Initiative (RGGI) is a CO2 cap-and-trade program administered across nine Northeast states (Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont.)
+The Regional Greenhouse Gas Initiative (RGGI) is a CO2 cap-and-trade program administered across nine Northeast states (Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, and Vermont.)
 Cap-and-trade is a market reduction program that sets a maximum allowable level, or “cap,” of a pollutant and breaks this amount into “credits” for companies to purchase and sell.
 A company that emits above the regulated standard can buy a credit to cover its excess pollution.
 RGGI sells carbon credits to these companies, and it uses the revenue to fund green energy initiatives in the participating states.
 By reducing the cap each year, RGGI slowly reduces the total amount of CO2 emitted in the Northeast.

 Although the RGGI successfully reduces CO2 emissions by reducing the cap each year, carbon credits still permit companies to emit greenhouse gases without significant costs to the firms.
 In addition, although many of us have heard of cap-and-trade systems, few consumers can engage with this market to purchase carbon credits on our own.

 How You Can Help

 When you register for Soli, you will automatically receive credit for every purchase you make at the stores listed in the Soli app.
 You don’t need to enter any codes or keep track of any cards, just simply use the credit/debit card you used when signing up.